 BMW E30 M3

-produced around 200hp while still cradling the pilot in the luxury you’d expect from a BMW.
-It would go on to be crowned the winner of the World Touring Car Champion, Guia Race, 24 Hours Nurburgring and Spa 24 Hours which, according to BMW, makes it the most successful road race car in history.
+Based on the BMW E30 3-Series model, the E30 M3 was a homologation (which means it’s a street legal model) produced for rallying and road racing.
+With an S14 engine and plenty of upgrades (suspension, body panels, brakes, gearbox, and aerodynamics) the BMW E30 M3 had around 200 horsepower while cradling the driver in the luxury you’d expect from a BMW.
+It would go on to be crowned the winner of the World Touring Car Champion, Guia Race, 24 Hours Nurburgring, and Spa 24 Hours which, according to BMW, makes it the most successful road race car in history.

 Chevy Camaro IROC-Z

-would go on to build a rabid following for its sharp, angular lines and the fact that it essentially encapsulated everything we love about ’80s American cars.
-To this day the competition between the Camaro and the Mustang is as heated as a showdown between Wile E. Coyote and the Road Runner, but we’re going with the IROC-Z as the favorite because of the t-tops and a more flowing design.
+Named for the International Race of Champions, the IROC-Z version of the Chevrolet Camaro featured upgraded suspension, lowered ride height, better tires, and a slew of new body pieces.
+The third-generation Camaro would go on to build a rabid following for its sharp, angular lines and the fact that it essentially encapsulated everything most loved about ’80s American cars.
+To this day, the competition between the Camaro and the Mustang is as heated as a showdown between Wile E. Coyote and the Road Runner, but it’s hard to deny the fact that the IROC-Z has a more flowing design.

 Buick Grand National GNX

-In a decade of blinding colors, questionable style choices and future memes, there was one piece of murdered out American muscle lying in wait to crush all comers—the Buick Grand National GNX.
-With a turbocharged V6 engine the GNX posted numbers similar to those of its exotic counterparts while still looking like an average, albeit meaner and far more gnarly, grocery getter.
+In a decade of blinding colors, questionable style choices, and future memes, there was one piece of murdered out American muscle lying in wait to crush all comers: the Buick Grand National GNX.
+With a turbocharged V6 engine, the GNX posted numbers similar to those of its exotic counterparts while still looking like an average, albeit meaner and far more gnarly, grocery getter.